MilindLate/MilindLate/README.md

 <div align="center">

-⭐️ From [Milind Late](https://github.com/MilindLate) — *"My code runs at the edge.
-My deadlines, unfortunately, do not."* 🚁
+⭐️ From [Milind Late](https://github.com/MilindLate) — *"I train models to see the world.
+Still working on training myself to sleep."* 🚁

 </div>